boltops-tools/cody/README.md

 File | Description
 --- | ---
-buildspec.yml | The build commands to run. project.rb | The codebuild project defined as a DSL. role.rb | The IAM role assocaited with the codebuild project defined as a DSL.
+buildspec.yml | The build commands to run. project.rb | The codebuild project written as a DSL. role.rb | The IAM role associated with the codebuild project written as a DSL.

 ### Deploy